2026 Virginia Mortgage Calculator

 What is the average property tax rate in Virginia?

 The average effective property tax rate in Virginia is 0.82%.
 On a $395,000 home (the state median), that works out to approximately $3,239/year or $270/month added to your mortgage payment.
-Property tax rates vary by county and school district within Virginia — always check your specific jurisdiction's rate.
+Property tax rates vary by county and school district within Virginia, so always check your specific jurisdiction's rate.
 Homestead exemption: No general homestead tax exemption; localities may offer tax relief for seniors 65+/disabled; creditor protection up to $25,000

 How much does homeowners insurance cost in Virginia?